-1 Overview
+Overview

-1.1 What are the most common types of private equity transactions in your jurisdiction?
+11 What are the most common types of private equity transactions in your jurisdiction?
 What is the current state of the market for these transactions?
 Have you seen any changes in the types of private equity transactions being implemented in the last two to three years?

-A broad range of private equity ("PE") transactions are carried out in Ireland, the most common including leveraged buyouts, refinancings, trade sales, secondary buyouts, bolt-on deals and secondary transactions.
+A broad range of private equity ("PE") transactions are carried out in Ireland, the most common including leveraged buyouts, refinancings, trade sales, bolt-on deals and secondary buyouts.